The Engine Control Unit (ECU) plays a pivotal role in your vehicle's performance, serving as the brain behind the engine's operations.

 The port is usually located near the steering column or under the dash.

-Securely connect the OBD scanner to the OBD-II port.
+Securely connect the best car code reader to the OBD-II port.

 Step 3: Turn on the Ignition

-Once the scanner is connected, turn on the vehicle’s ignition without starting the engine.
+Once the obd2 scanner with bluetooth is connected, turn on the vehicle’s ignition without starting the engine.
 This will power the ECU and allow the scanner to communicate with it.

 Step 4: Read and Clear the Error Codes

-Use the scanner to read any error codes stored in the ECU.
+Use the car code scanner to read any error codes stored in the ECU.
 It’s a good idea to note these codes, as they can be useful for diagnosing any lingering issues.

 Once you’ve confirmed that the problem has been fixed, use the scanner’s menu to clear the error codes.
 This will reset the ECU and turn off the check engine light.